totovr/Arduino/HC-05/MASTER_SLAVE/README.md

 * Typing:

-      AT+CMODE=1
+      AT+CMODE=0

-  Allows to connect you to any address, default is CMODE = 0 which allows connection to only bound address.
+  CMODE = 0 allows to connect to only one specified address.

 ##### Start SPP profile library (needed to do any Bluetooth transmitting/receiving):